Licensed & Certified

 Inspection & Review

-The umpire conducts an independent inspection of the property, reviews both appraisers' estimates and supporting documentation, and evaluates the scope of damages.
+The umpire conducts an independent inspection, reviews both appraisers' estimates and supporting documentation.

 5